 It is the responsibility of the college dean to respond to any reservations or suggestions received or to refer the matter to Academic Affairs for resolution.
-A copy of all responses, reservations, or suggestions, with an indication of how the reservation was accommodated or resolved, should be attached to the Memo of Intent before submitting paperwork to Academic Affairs.
+A copy of all responses, reservations, or suggestions, with an indication of how the reservation was accommodated or resolved, should be attached to the Memo of Intent before submitting paperwork to Curriculum Services.

 After the two-week period for response, forward a hard copy of the memo of intent to Undergraduate Education (zip 680), attn: Curriculum Services.
 Attach any responses the college received and indicate how concerns were resolved.
 Include a copy of the course outline or syllabus.
 A CPCR/Course Proposal and Change Request Form is not required.
-Unless you receive a specific objection from Academic Affairs within 30 days of the response deadline, schedule the course for the appropriate term.
+Unless you receive a specific objection from Curriculum Services within 30 days of the response deadline, schedule the course for the appropriate term.
 Please insert a specific course title when scheduling the course.
 It must be inserted in the correct field (not the "notes" area) or student transcripts will not show the course title.
-Contact Holly Soldavini (x4158) for help with adding the title or if you have problems scheduling the course.
+Contact Holly Ferguson (x4158) for help with adding the title or if you have problems scheduling the course.

 Memo of Intent